ryanthomas92/handlebars-client-side-templating/readme.md

   $("#developers-list").append(developerHtml);
   ```

+### Check for Understanding

+1. So far, we've only seen one developer's information.
+How could you change the code so that every developer's information would get put on the page?

+1. When you have an idea (or if you're stuck trying to come up with one), compare your thinking to the sample code with `forEach` and/or the sample code that uses Handlebars's `each`.

 ### Independent Practice

-Replace the header of `sample-code/index.html` with a template that reads from the cohort's `data` object.
+1. Replace the header content of `sample-code-jsForEach/index.html` with a template.
+Instead of having the cohort number, classroom, and github link hard-coded into the HTML, it should use templating and those from the cohort's `data` object.

 Follow the steps above carefully!